ChobbyCode/Update-Checker/README.md

 # Update-Checker

-ChobbyCode Update Checker is a free open source tool designed to make checking for updates easier.
-The application is run on a DLL.
-The DLL can be shipped with the application.
-Unlike old DLL's this DLL cannot be broken as c# DLL's are shipped with the application so legacy features can be kept :)
+ChobbyCode Update Checker is a free open source tool designed to make checking for updates on github easier.
+UC has features such as getting the latest version, seeing if a update is available and more.
+UC has native Chill support.
+However, even though Chill is my own software, it does get flagged by AntiViruses for been dangerous which may deter anyone from using YOUR software.

+> #### I usually abbreviate the app name to just UC, so don't get confused.

 ### Why use this
 - ✅ - Makes code tidier